More than half of voters think Trump should face indictment over Jan. 6: poll

-(The Hill) – More than half of U.S. voters say former President Trump should face criminal charges for his role in the Jan.
-6, 2021, attack on the U.S. Capitol, according to a new Harvard CAPS-Harris poll released exclusively to The Hill on Monday.
+(The Hill) — According to a new Harvard CAPS-Harris poll released exclusively to The Hill, more than half of U.S. voters say former President Trump should face criminal charges for his role in the Jan.
+6, 2021, attack on the U.S. Capitol on Monday.

 Just a couple weeks after the last congressional hearing probing the Jan.
 6 attack wrapped up for the summer, voters are split on how the country should move on from the attempted insurrection and how much Trump should be held responsible.